Committees and Liaisons

 Ex Officio Member: Kevin Cross

 ACDA, a municipal corporation, works to encourage and facilitate responsible development and redevelopment in Anchorage by forming partnerships and working with the community.
-ACDA operates EasyPark which provides value to downtown in the form of affordable, convenient, and secure parking options.
+ACDA operates EasyPark which provides value to downtown in the form of affordable, convenient, and secure parking optio

 • The Anchorage Assembly Member Liaison serves as an ex officio board memmber.